NunatuKavut: Reactions

 The legitimacy of the NunatuKavut Community Council's claim-lands has been disputed by the Nunatsiavut, Innu Nation and Inuit Tapiriit Kanatami, who maintain that the NCC and its members are not Indigenous.
 The Innu Nation and Nunatsiavut unsuccessfully challenged the federal government's memorandum of understanding with the NCC, which declared it an Indigenous collective.
 NCC president Todd Russell said the court action was a form of lateral violence.

-Innu Nation grand chief Gregory Rich said the land claim significantly impinged upon "the land and rights of the Innu people".
+Innu Nation Grand Chief Gregory Rich said the land claim significantly impinged upon "the land and rights of the Innu people".
 Former MP Peter Penashue said the NCC "sprung out of nowhere ... to fight us over land".
 ITK president Natan Obed said that further recognition of the NCC's "unfounded" claims would weaken the negotiating authority of Inuit groups, and that there was no Inuit territory "outside of the four regions that constitute Inuit Nunangat".

-For its part, the NCC has pointed to several successful court decisions to justify its claims.
-Further, the 1996 Royal Commission on Aboriginal Peoples report provided significant credibility for the NunatuKavummiut's claims of Inuit descent.
-There is growing scholarship on the history of the Inuit in southern Labrador.
-The NCC has said it will work with other Inuit groups to resolve any overlaps in claim-lands, and said these organizations must come together "to ensure more positive outcomes for all our peoples".